eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 Java's primitive types do not hold null values, so any primitive type is mapped to a non-null Ceylon type.
-The situation is a bit more complicated for Java object types, which are treated differently depending upon wether they
+The situation is a bit more complicated for Java object and array types, which are treated differently depending upon whether they occur:
-occur:

 - as a method return type or field type, or
 - as a method parameter type.